 From hating it just a few days earlier, I suddenly found myself, as if by magic, a Too Human covert – I loved it!
 The graphics, the universe, even the control scheme.
 All those things that I hated a week prior, I suddenly found enthralling.
 After playing through the demo a few more times I decided that a full purchase was a necessity…..needless to say, I was not disappointed with my decision.

 I knew that I was a sucker for a good dungeon crawler; the addictive grinding, the looting, the item experimentation, I just didn’t know I could enjoy one quite as much as Too Human.
 The unique mix of Norse mythology and futuristic cybernetics is hugely refreshing for a genre that usually falls back on the relative safety of orcs and goblins.
 The control scheme, something that proved a bridge too far for many gamers, also reveals itself to be both refreshing and intuitive once accepted and embraced and while the graphics may not blow you away, Too Human’s impressive art design combined with the games solid technical foundations make it a pleasing visual experience (even if some of the environments do get a tad repetitive later in the game).

 Basically, what I’m trying to say is; preconceptions and first impressions aside, Too Human is well worth another look, especially when that look will cost you less than a pint of lager.
-Check out the link below for Too Human on 360, now available at the absurdly cheap price of £2.

 Subscribe to our mailing list